pydantic/pydantic-settings/docs/index.md

 ### Adding sources

 As explained earlier, *pydantic* ships with multiples built-in settings sources.
-However, you may occasionally need to add your own custom sources, `customise_sources` makes this very easy:
+However, you may occasionally need to add your own custom sources, `settings_customise_sources` makes this very easy:

 ```py
 import json